wp-plugins/powr-mailing-list/readme.txt

 * Mobile responsive design looks great on any device.
 <br>

-= Upgrade ($2.99)/mo and: =
+= Upgrade ($3.99)/mo and: =
 * Eliminate all POWr logos and watermarks
-* Automatically send form responses to multiple email addresses.
+* Send form responses to multiple admins
-* Choose to clear form, lock form, hide form, or redirect to a new page after user submission.
+* Clear, lock, hide, or redirect after submit
-* Allow users to upload images, documents, and audio files.
+* Block repeat submissions from user
+* Accept file uploads
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins